DUNE/dune-justin/docs/monte-carlo.md

-When the [Finder agent](finder.md) processes a Monte Carlo request, it creates the correct number of virtual counter files in the database, each with a name of the form "monte-carlo-RRRRRR-XXXXXX" where RRRRRRR is the Request ID number assigned by justIn and XXXXXX is a number between 000001 and NNNNNN.
+When the [Finder agent](finder.md) processes a Monte Carlo request, it creates the correct number of virtual counter files in the database, each with a name of the form "monte-carlo-RRRRRR-XXXXXX" where RRRRRRR is the Request ID number assigned by justIN and XXXXXX is a number between 000001 and NNNNNN.
 Each file has a single replica on the virtual RSE MONTE-CARLO, with PFN consisting just of its XXXXXX number.
 These file and replica names are readily accessible within the